What is Bankruptcy?

 Who Can Apply for Bankruptcy

-If you have debts of over £5 000, you can apply for bankruptcy.
+If you can’t pay what you owe you can apply for bankruptcy.

 How Do I Declare Myself Bankrupt?